Azure/cyclecloud-lsf/README.md

 which belong in the lsf project `blobs/` directory.

-To use a licensed version (i.s.o. trail version), the followng file is required:
+To use a licensed version (i.s.o. trial version), the following file is required:

 * lsf_std_entitlement.dat